14 Ways to do Las Vegas Right (and Cheap!)

 I don’t often find myself homesick anymore, but my mind does frequently wander through the various places back home that I love best.
 Recently, I found myself thinking about — and yearning for — Las Vegas.
 My fondness for the place is a bit strange considering I’m not really one for wild clubs or blacked out adventures, and the idea of “Sin City” frightens me way more than it entices me.
 However, I took a lot of family trips to Vegas as a kid, so the place has a special soft spot in my heart, and I’ve had a blast the times I’ve been back with friends as an adult.

 There are definitely different ways to do Las Vegas, from the extravagant, expensive, and outrageous to the equally fun and incredibly cheap way I love to do it.
 Including gas, food, drinks, lodging, and other incidentals, I can do a Vegas trip for under $50 pretty easily.
-Here are 14 tips I have for enjoying Sin City to the fullest while still saving tons of money by taking advantage of the best cheap things to do in Las Vegas.
+Here are 14 tips I have for enjoying the city to the fullest while still saving tons of money by taking advantage of the best cheap things to do in Las Vegas.

 1. Come mid-week